jorgeTellols/WeatherReport_Techincal_Test/README.md

 ## How do I navigate through the files?

-This is a single page site, so eveything has its root on App.css.
+This is a single page site, so eveything has its root on App.jsx.
 You can reach anything from there.

-I tried to be "clear" while I was coding this app but here is the syntax I used to organize myself:
+I tried to be "clear" while I was organizing eveyrthing so you'll find eveything separated with folders.
+Here is the syntax I used to organize myself:

 - C = component
 - W = widget
 - M = modal

+Every picture I used can be found in the folder "/public/assets" and the translation files in the "utils" folder.

-All the style can be found in "App.css", to make is easy the reading of it I separated eveything in sections with comments.
+All the style were done in "App.css".
+It's a "long" file so to make the reading easy I separated eveything in sections with comments.